-Microsoft now says the Publisher in Microsoft 365 will completely STOP WORKING on 13 October 2026 or about 1 year, 6 months from today
+Microsoft says Publisher in Microsoft 365 will completely STOP WORKING on 13 October 2026 or about 5 months from today

 Microsoft doesn’t call it a kill switch, of course.
 Instead they say;